 Acute Pain Management

-For acute management, ketamine should be administered in lower doses to improve the quality of pain relief.
+For acute management, infusions should be administered in lower doses to improve the quality of pain relief.
 Smaller doses will also reduce the amount of opioid required and decrease side effects such as nausea and vomiting.

 All part of Multidisciplinary Evaluation (MDE)that involves a comprehensive assessment of the patient’s injury by a trained Nutritionist, psychologist, and physical therapist.
 A treatment recommendation is developed after current physical, functional, and psychological barriers to rehabilitation reviewed.